-Ceramic capacitors are made up of fine ground granules of par electric or ferro electric materials.
+Ceramic capacitors are made up of fine ground granules of par electric or ferroelectric materials.
 These are mixed in such a way to get desired characteristics.
-The manufacture coats them with ceramic disc and uses silver contacts on both sides.
+The manufacture coats them with ceramic discs and uses silver contacts on both sides.
 To get large capacitance, these devices are made up of multiple layers.

 Applications of Multilayer Ceramic Capacitors include Consumer electronics, data processing, hard disks, video cameras, DVDs, mobile phones, general electronic circuits and telecommunications.

-Variable capacitors are obtained in both mechanical and electrical way.
+Variable capacitors are obtained in both mechanical and electrical ways.
 They are mostly used in L/C circuits to set the resonance circuits.
 The variable capacitors are used in Radio, Television, etc.

 Capacitors are used:

-- To block the flow of DC and permits AC
+- To block the flow of DC and permit AC

 - To couple the sections